Downfall

 (2024)

-When people speak of ‘the end of the world’ what they really mean is the end of humanity, but in many of the scenarios we can imagine, the world will carry on without us.
+When we speak of ‘the end of the world’ what we invariably mean is the end of the human species.
+But in most of the scenarios we can imagine, the world will in large part carry on without us.

-Downfall is illustrated using AI generated images which show familiar landmarks of modernity overtaken by nature.
-Animals roam abandoned supermarkets, roads are flooded by rivers which have escaped their culverts, and wildfires rages through financial districts in this speculative vision of our world’s possible future.
+To illustrate this narrative, Downfall is illustrated using synthetic images, which show familiar landmarks of modernity overtaken by nature.
+In the books pages, animals roam abandoned supermarkets, roads are flooded by rivers which have escaped their culverts, and wildfires rages through financial districts in this speculative vision of our world’s possible future.
+The book concludes with an illustrated essay on the relationship between mazes, artificial intelligence, climate change, and illusions of choice.

 View the Downfall photobook